-Mesny is an authentic French home-chef whose Macaron Making Class in Montmartre is hugely popular, with budding chefs and enthusiasts always bursting to have a go.
+Mesny is an authentic French home chef whose macaron making class in Montmartre is hugely popular, with budding chefs and enthusiasts always bursting to have a go.
 The class offers a unique hands-on opportunity to learn how to make one of the most delicious French desserts, whether as a personal treat or as a gift to take back home to family or friends.
-It’s located only a few moments from Abbesses metro station, as featured in the much loved film Le Fabuleux Destin d’Amelie Poulain.
+It’s located only a few moments from Abbesses Métro station, as featured in the much loved film Le Fabuleux Destin d’Amelie Poulain.

-All of a sudden, while flaneuring around Montmartre, you’ll sooner or later stumble across La Passe-Muraille.
+As you are wandering around Montmartre, you’ll sooner or later stumble across Le Passe-Muraille.
 This fabulous statue-sculpture is a surprising find.
-It’s inspired by the title of a story by Marcel Aymé (“The Passer-Through-Walls”), written about a man named Dutilleul who discovers that he can walk through walls.
-If you look closely, you’ll notice that his lower hand is shinier than the other one from all of the tourists that try to pull the man out of the wall.
-The statue is located in a place named after Marcel Aymé.
+It’s inspired by the title of a story by Marcel Aymé (‘The Man Who Walked Through Walls’), about a man named Dutilleul who discovers that he can walk through walls.
+If you look closely, you’ll notice that his lower hand is shinier than the other one, from all of the tourists who have tried to pull the man out of the wall.